cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

    - enable to transpose the key matrix
    - allow not only letters but also integers as input for the key matrix.

-- ADFGVX
-   - Easier way to fill given password ands key matrices into the mask.

 - Because cryptographic structures and formats are often ASN.1
   encoded: Integration of an ASN.1 decoding tool.